doughsay/room.js/doc/PROGRAMMING.md

 | prep      | String?   | Preposition   |
 | iobj      | String?   | Indirect object |

 - The command can include several patterns separated by a space, that will be recognized alike.
-Each pattern can include a * sign for shortcuts.
+Each pattern can include a * sign for defining shortcuts.
 E.g., "l*ook ex*amine" will match "look", "l", "examine" and "ex".
-- Possible values for optional direct/indirect objects are 'this', 'any', 'none' (default).
+- Possible values for optional direct/indirect objects are "this", "any", "none" (default).
 - Several prepositions may be provided, separated with a /.
-- Recognized propositions: 'with', 'using',  'at', 'to',  'in front of',  'in', 'inside', 'into', 'on top of', 'on', 'onto', 'upon',  'out of', 'from inside', 'from',  'over',  'through', 'under', 'underneath', 'beneath',  'behind', 'beside', 'for', 'about', 'is', 'as', 'off of', 'off'.
+- Recognized propositions: "with", "using", "at", "to", "in front of", "in", "inside", "into", "on top of", "on", "onto", "upon", "out of", "from inside", "from", "over", "through", "under", "underneath", "beneath", "behind", "beside", "for", "about", "is", "as", "off of", "off".

 Example:
 ```
-Verb("put", "any", "in/into", "any");
+Verb("put", "any", "in/into", "this");
 ```

 Verbs then have the following signature: